tspindler-cms/tetet-vwv/TeTeT VWV/mods/aircraft/vwv_A-1/README.md

 This mod is released under the Creative Commons Attribution-NonCommercial-ShareAlike license, see LICENSE.md for details

-A mod of the A-1 Skyraider for DCS, thanks to Hawkeye60, seabat, Beldin, Stratos and itsdotbmp.
+A mod of the A-1 Skyraider for DCS, thanks to Hawkeye60, seabat, Beldin, Stratos, itsdotbmp and Violent Nomad.

 TeTeT